SJTU-IPADS/Bamboo/README.md

 # Bamboo
 We introduce Bamboo-v0.1, a new 7B LLM that boasts high sparsity while delivering performance equivalent to Mistral-7B.
-We hope our work can inspire more research on LLM sparsity and efficiency.
-In this repo, we provide the details of our model.
+This repo provides the details of the model.

 ## Models